RobinSrimal/demo-day-1/README.md

 1. Go to the corresponding folder with the command line

-2. Cretae the environment using the requirements.txt file
+2. Create the environment using the requirements.txt file

     pipenv install -r requirements.txt